Student loan debt expected to hit more than $1 trillion in 2011

 Bottom line: debt is risky

 When it comes to good debt versus bad debt, the bottom line these days is simple: all debt is bad if you can’t pay it off.
 Default rates are rising — to almost 50 percent — among students who attended for-profit colleges.
 Student loans usually can’t be discharged in bankruptcy.
-For federally guaranteed student loans, the government can garnish wages, withhold tax refunds or dock Social Security payments.
+For federally student loans, the government can garnish wages, withhold tax refunds or dock Social Security payments.
 The Obama administration did make it easier for student loan debtors stuck in low-paying jobs by forgiving the balance on debt for those who have dutifully paid 15 percent of their income toward their student loans for 25 years — or 10 years if they work in public service.